miohtama/bitcoin-prices/README.rst

 Introduction
 ---------------

-**bitcoinprices.js** is a Javascript library for presenting Bitcoin prices in human-friendly manner.
+**bitcoinprices.js** is a JavaScript library for presenting Bitcoin prices with currency conversion.

 Example: